fluent-plugins-nursery/fluent-plugin-bigquery/README.md

 ```
 where /path/to/httpd.schema is a path to the JSON-encoded schema file which you used for creating the table on BigQuery.

-The third method is to set `fetch_schame` to `true` to enable fetch a schema using BigQuery API.
+The third method is to set `fetch_schema` to `true` to enable fetch a schema using BigQuery API.
 In this case, your fluent.conf looks like:

 ```apache
 <match dummy>